 The “Roof by Footprint” tool is used for both flat and sloped Roofs.
 In this Revit Architecture tutorial I’ll show you how to use it to create both roof types (flat and sloped).
+If you’d like to learn everything about Revit Roofs, you may be interested in my Revit Roofs Masterclass Course.

 - Creating a flat roof